markmoxon/elite-source-code-bbc-micro-cassette/README.md

 The commentary is copyright &copy; Mark Moxon.
 Any misunderstandings or mistakes in the documentation are entirely my fault.

-Huge thanks are due to the original authors for not only creating such an important piece of my childhood, but also for releasing the source code for us to play with; to Paul Brink for his annotated disassembly; and to Kieran Connell for his BeebAsm version, which I forked as the original basis for this repository.
+Huge thanks are due to the original authors for not only creating such an important piece of my childhood, but also for releasing the source code for us to play with; to Paul Brink for his annotated disassembly; and to Kieran Connell for his [BeebAsm version](https://github.com/kieranhj/elite-beebasm), which I forked as the original basis for this project.
 You can find more information about this project in the [accompanying website's project page](https://www.bbcelite.com/about_site/about_this_project.html).

 The following archives from Ian Bell's site form the basis for this project: